How to Replace Wiper Blades

 Step 3 – Match the existing connector to one of the connectors provided with the new blade.

-The attachment is where the arm and blade meets.
+The attachment is where the arm and blade meet.
 There are several styles of attachments.
 The three most common are the hook-slot connector, pin-type arm and straight-end connector.
 Replacement blades typically include a variety of connectors.

 - Hook-slot connector: Swing the blade perpendicular to the arm so you can see the connector.
 You'll find a tab at the connector that needs to be lifted or pushed to release the lock that holds the blade pivot in the hook slot.
 Once the tab is released, a firm shove toward the base of the arm will slide the blade out of the hook slot.